Thursday, October 24, 2024

 • Flashpoint– At this point, due to the stress, the steel piece begins to fracture.

-There are several uses for the data derived in a tensile test which includes:
+There are several uses for the data derived in a tensile test which include:

 1. To assess the quality of the batch.